ceejbot/economics-of-package-management/slides.md

 ---

 # [fit] the package __registry__
-# [fit] is centralized
+# [fit] is __centralized__

 ^ The thing about npm is that it's not just a cli tool that grabs code and slams it onto your hard drive into node_modules.
 In fact, the cli is probably the least important part of the npm machinery, despite how frequently you interact with it. npm is most importantly a centralized package *registry* and *repository*.
 Right from the beginning, the registry was there, running inside a CouchDB database, on the same domain it's on today.
 A "registry" is a list of a whole lot of Javascript packages, their names, their authors, their many versions.
-This registry made node's packages *easy to find* and it made installing them *fast and reliable*.
+This registry made node's packages *easy to find*.
+The repository part stores all those packages in a centralized spot, which made installing them *fast and reliable*.

 ^ There's a lot to unpack here, but I think it's worth a moment of our time.